-- 1. the degree to which the conduct affected the ability of the student to participate in or benefit from their education or altered the conditions of the student's learning environment; - 2. the type, frequency and duration of the conduct; - 3. the identity of and relationship between the alleged harasser and the subject of the harassment (e.g., sexually based conduct by an authority figure is more likely to create a hostile environment than similar conduct by a peer); - 4. the number of individuals involved; - 5. the age and sex of the alleged harasser and the target of the harassment; - 6. the location of the incidents and context in which they occurred; - 7. other incidents at the school; and - 8. incidents of gender-based, but non-sexual harassment.
+- 1. the degree to which the conduct altered the conditions of the employee's or "non-employee's" working environment; - 2. the type, frequency and duration of the conduct; - 3. the identity of and relationship between the alleged harasser and the subject of the harassment (e.g., sexually based conduct by an authority figure is more likely to create a hostile environment than similar conduct by a peer); - 4. the number of individuals involved; - 5. the age and sex of the alleged harasser and the target of the harassment; - 6. the location of the incidents and context in which they occurred; - 7. other incidents at the school; and - 8. incidents of gender-based, but non-sexual harassment.